Sporting Kansas City: Supporters

-The South Stand SC cheers from the south end of Children's Mercy Park and is the umbrella group for The Wedge and Ad Astra SKC (a reference to the motto of the state of Kansas), while American Outlaws – Kansas City Chapter are also present in the stands.
+The South Stand SC cheers from the south end of Sporting Park and is the umbrella group for The Wedge and Ad Astra SKC (a reference to the motto of the state of Kansas), while American Outlaws–Kansas City Chapter is also present in the stands.

 Mascot

 Blue is the franchise's mascot.

-"Blue the Dog" is the franchise's official mascot.
+Blue the Dog is the franchise's official mascot.

 Rivalries

 Houston Dynamo

-The two teams had faced each other regularly over the years, while both having been members of the Eastern conference.
+The two teams had faced each other regularly over the years, while both had been members of the Eastern Conference.
 During that time, Sporting KC had frequently faced Houston in the playoffs, beginning their rivalry.
 As of 2022, SKC is 18–18–16 (W–L–T) against the Dynamo.

 Real Salt Lake

-In their total meetings, Sporting KC is 17–19–12 (W–L–T), (as of October 2023).
+In their total meetings, Sporting KC is 17–19–12 (W–L–T) (as of October 2023).
 The two teams faced each other in MLS Cup 2013, in what was the coldest MLS Cup final at that time.

 Portland Timbers

 In recent years, the metro areas of Portland and Kansas City have both become major soccer markets due to the performance of their respective soccer teams.
-Additionally their NWSL teams, the Portland Thorns and the Kansas City Current, have become major rivals, especially since the Thorns' 2–0 win over the Current in the 2022 NWSL Championship.
+Additionally, their NWSL teams, the Portland Thorns and the Kansas City Current, have become major rivals, especially since the Thorns' 2–0 win over the Current in the 2022 NWSL Championship.

 St. Louis City SC

 Sporting KC began a rivalry with St. Louis City SC starting with the team's entrance into the league in the 2023 season.
-Prior to the first meeting, a St Louis fan podcast, the Soccer Capitol Podcast, became the center of attention and heightening tensions between supporters.
+Prior to the first meeting, a St. Louis fan podcast, the Soccer Capitol Podcast, became the center of attention, heightening tensions between supporters.
 A series of emails from Sporting Kansas City's front office arrived in the inbox of the podcast's Gmail account.
-The club believed the Soccer Capitol Podcast was infringing on the trademark "The Soccer Capital of America," which was registered to Kansas Training Partners LLC, an affiliate company of Sporting Kansas City.
-St. Louis City won the first meeting at CityPark in May 2023, but Sporting KC won the second meeting, which took place at Children's Mercy Park the following September.
+The club believed the Soccer Capital Podcast was infringing on the trademark "The Soccer Capital of America," which was registered to Kansas Training Partners LLC, an affiliate company of Sporting Kansas City.
+St. Louis City won the first meeting at CityPark in May 2023, but Sporting KC won the second meeting, which took place at Sporting Park the following September.
 The two teams played in their first postseason matchup in the 2023 MLS Cup playoffs, with Sporting Kansas City (the #8 seed) upsetting the #1 seeded St. Louis in a best-of-three series.